The 48th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 10 - 12, 2003.

 2003 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

 grade 10, for the project Xanthomonas campestris pv.
 Vesicatoria: A Study of the Relationship Between Extra-Cellular Material & Heightened Host Response.
-Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Lisa Saccomano, Cherry Creek High School in Greenwood Village, grade 11, for the project Abnormal Otic Invagination with Possible Associations to OAV Spectrum.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Andrew Leifer, Raymund To, and David Pothier, Fairview High School in Boulder, grade 12, for the project Fractals, Power-Laws, and the Weibull Distribution: Mathematical Modeling Crumpled Paper.
+The first place Senior Division team project was Andrew Leifer, Raymund To, and David Pothier, Fairview High School in Boulder, grade 12, for the project Fractals, Power-Laws, and the Weibull Distribution: Mathematical Modeling Crumpled Paper.
+Awarded third place and winner of an all-expense paid trip to observe at the Intel ISEF was Lisa Saccomano, Cherry Creek High School in Greenwood Village, grade 11, for the project Abnormal Otic Invagination with Possible Associations to OAV Spectrum.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Jeff Marlow from Cherry Creek High School in Greenwood Village, grade 12, for the project The Role of Oxygen in Cobalt Doped Titanium Oxide Thin Films.